 - Skincare masks.
 Skincare masks are the perfect thing to add to your pamper routine when you’re feeling in need of a little extra self-care time.
 Masks can be used to address a wide array of different skin concerns like clogged pores, dehydration, dullness, wrinkles, and more—the list is endless!
 Skincare masks also come in many different forms, including sheet masks, clay masks, gel peel-off masks, and others.
 Find your favourite type that targets your skin’s needs, and keep it stocked in your skincare drawer to pull out on the days when you need a little extra me time.
 Your skin will thank you for it!

 - Undereye patches.
 Undereye patches are mini skincare masks for your eyes, and they can really up the luxury level of your routine.
+(Find our pick here.)
 Eye patches can reduce the look of dark circles and undereye bags, bring added moisture to your undereye area, and reduce puffiness.
 Pro tip: store them in the fridge to make them even more refreshing and to help wake you up before a shift.

 - Facial tools.
 Thanks to the skincare-obsessed era we’re living in, we’re fortunate to have easy access to a wide array of specialized tools to use as part of our skincare routines.
 Jade rollers, gua sha tools, LED-light treatments, facial steamers, ice rollers—the list goes on.
 While the facial tools you use will depend on your skincare needs and budget, adding a fun tool can enhance your skincare routine and the overall feeling of self-care that comes with looking after your skin.
-Our current favourite is an ice roller, which is a tool you store in your freezer.
+Our current favourite is this ice roller, which is a tool you store in your freezer.
 We recommend using it before your pre-shift routine—it’s the perfect way to wake up your skin while soothing any puffiness you might experience after sleeping.

 Having a consistent pre- and post-shift skincare routine not only benefits your skin—it can also play a major role in influencing your circadian rhythm.
 Developing rituals cues your body to follow a solid sleep-wake schedule.
 So great skincare routines will help you with your shifty schedule while having beautiful glowy skin to boot.
 Skincare for the win!